Understanding Sleep Apnea as a Disability

 Treatment for sleep apnea aims to alleviate symptoms and reduce health risks.
 The most common treatment is Continuous Positive Airway Pressure (CPAP).
 This device delivers pressurized air through a mask, keeping the airway open during sleep.

-However, not everyone tolerates CPAP well.
-Alternatives include oral appliances, positional therapy, and in some cases, surgery.
-The choice of treatment depends on the severity of sleep apnea and the individual's overall health.
+However, only some people tolerate CPAP well.
+Alternatives include oral appliances, positional therapy, and, in some cases, surgery.
+Treatment choice depends on the severity of sleep apnea and the individual's health.

-Managing sleep apnea also involves addressing associated health conditions.
-These may include obesity, hypertension, and diabetes.
+Managing sleep apnea also involves addressing associated health conditions, such as obesity, hypertension, and diabetes.
 Regular follow-up with healthcare providers is crucial to monitor the condition and adjust treatment as needed.

 Lifestyle Changes and Assistive Technologies